CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

 *  **unsubscribed**

-   It means that user explicitly doesn't want to receive newsletter emails.
+   Specifies that a user explicitly doesn't want to receive newsletter emails.

 ## Compatibility with other extensions

-To ensure compatibility, extension is designed to use Magento core modules.
+To ensure compatibility, the MarketingSuite extension is designed to use Magento core modules.
 For subscribers synchronization Mage_Newsletter is used.
 Any other extension that uses this module for managing subscribers should work fine with Copernica extension.